tlowenthal/InsectoVision/README.md

 which will explain the usage of all arguments in more details.

 ### Box annotation UI

+In the "File" tab:
+ -"Select image folder": opens a file navigator and lets the user select the working directory, either one already
+                        worked on or one containing images.
+In the latter case, the folders "images" "labels" and "raw_ai_output" will be created.
+ -"Create folder from URL list": lets the user select a .txt file with URLs containing images.
+Those images will be
+                                 downloaded and put into a folder like in the previous case.
+ -"Open selected images": loads the working directory's images and annotations (if any) to the visual interface.
+ -"Scan selected images": runs the inference pipeline on the working directory images and stores the results in
+                          "raw_ai_output".
+ -"Quick open" and "Quick open from URL": selects (from an image directory or URL list), loads and runs inference
+                                          (if "raw_ai_output" and "labels" do not contain a file for every image).
+ -"Summarize saved boxes": creates a "summary.csv" file that contains the type and amount of each class of insect
+                           in the saved boxes, as well as the total amount.
+ -"Crop specimens from current box": creates a "crops" directory and saves in it a croped image of each specimen
+                                    and paper tag with a bounding box.

+With an image open:
+ -Left click on a bounding box: selects the bounding box (shown in blue) -Shift + left click on a bounding box: adds the bounding box to current selection -Hold left click and drag: selects multiple bounding boxes -"Previous" and "Next": allow to browse the set of images -"Good detection" and "Bad detection": mark the currently selected boxes as correct/incorrect detection -"New box": adds a new specimen bounding box -"Combine boxes": combines together all selected bounding boxes -"Add label": adds a label to the selected bounding boxes -"Save": saves the current image's bounding boxes to the "labels" directory -"Confidence threshold" slider: changes the confidence threshold.
+Bounding boxes with confidence above it are displayed
+                                 in green and those below it, in yellow

+In the "Edit" tab:
+ -"New specimen box": same as "New box" in interface -"New tag box": adds a new bounding box meant for paper tags.
+It is saved separately and isn't used in training, detection
+                 or selection
+ -"Combine selected boxes": same as "Combine boxes" in interface -"Add label": same as "Add label" in interface

 ### Inference tool

 The input images folder specified in '--input_folder' must contain images in jpg format.